-Even though it appears we have different taste in coffee, yesterday I was inspired by Coffee Nomad to leave the house with my camera on a coffee adventure.
+Even though it appears we have different tastes in coffee, yesterday I was inspired by Coffee Nomad to leave the house with my camera on a coffee adventure.
 There was a place in the Capitol Hill region near Seattle University called WaterTown Coffee I had been wanting to try.
 It was a nice 3.5 mile urban hike away.

 When heading south on 12th Ave, look for this on your left.

 When I do my Seattle espresso urban hikes, I will do my best to size up a new coffee house before stepping into the place.
 The first thing I look for is a sticker by the front door that indicates who their coffee roaster is.
-No matter how great the cafe is, if the beans are come from a 2nd or 3rd tier roaster, then I’m not interested.
+No matter how great the cafe is, if the beans are from a 2nd or 3rd tier roaster, then I’m not interested.
 WaterTown Coffee proudly displays the Espresso Vivace sticker.
 You know I like that!

-Watertown has a full kitchen, WIFI and even an XBOX.
+Watertown has a full kitchen, WIFI, and even an XBOX.
 But really all I care about is espresso.
 At WaterTown Coffee there is a large mirror behind the barista.
 This means you can see your drink being made without cranking your head around the counter.
 I watched as the barista dialed in my shot.
 Excellent attention to detail.

 WaterTown Coffee front sign

 I actually enjoyed it more than the shots I’ve had at the actual Espresso Vivace locations themselves.
 The pour was a little longer than the tight ristrettos served at Vivace, which I still **love**.
 However, my experience is the Dolce Blend can handle a little more volume and WaterTown proved that.
 By a “little more“, I’m talking maybe an extra 1/2 ounce.

 WaterTown Coffee makes an excellent espresso.
 Well done.